Whether you have a Sexually Transmitted Disease (STD) or Sexually Transmitted Infection (STI), you must know that you are not alone.

 STDs commonly affect millions of people who follow a stressful sexual lifestyle, and they can affect people of any age or background.

 Sexually Transmitted Diseases (STD) are a topic people are normally shy to discuss, and unless the disease yields symptoms people often are unaware of themselves being STD-positive.
+Some STDS, like the blue waffle disease, are so vaguely discussed that people aren’t even sure if they are real or not.

 Even though there are certain STDs whose treatments have come a long way, more effort is required for managing some STDs such as the HIV viruses and Hepatitis C.